Humpback whale: Whaling

 Humpback whales were hunted as early as the late 16th century.
-They were often the first species to be harvested in an area due to this coastal distribution.
+They were often the first whale species to be harvested in an area due to their coastal distribution.
 North Pacific kills alone are estimated at 28,000 during the 20th century.
 In the same period, over 200,000 humpbacks were taken in the Southern Hemisphere.
 North Atlantic populations dropped to as low as 700 individuals.
 In 1946, the International Whaling Commission (IWC) was founded to oversee the industry.
 They imposed hunting regulations and created hunting seasons.
-To prevent extinction, IWC banned commercial humpback whaling in 1966.
+To prevent extinction, the IWC banned commercial humpback whaling in 1966.
 By then, the global population had been reduced to around 5,000.
-The Soviet Union deliberately under-recorded its catches; the Soviets reported catching 2,820 between 1947 and 1972, but the true number was over 48,000.
+The Soviet Union deliberately under-recorded its catches: the Soviets reported catching 2,820 between 1947 and 1972, but the true number was over 48,000.

 As of 2004, hunting was restricted to a few animals each year off the Caribbean island of Bequia in Saint Vincent and the Grenadines.
 The take is not believed to threaten the local population.
-Japan had planned to kill 50 humpbacks in the 2007/08 season under its JARPA II research program.
+Japan had planned to kill 50 humpbacks in the 2007–08 season under its JARPA II research program.
 The announcement sparked global protests.
 After a visit to Tokyo by the IWC chair asking the Japanese for their co-operation in sorting out the differences between pro- and anti-whaling nations on the commission, the Japanese whaling fleet agreed to take no humpback whales during the two years it would take to reach a formal agreement.
-In 2010, the IWC authorized Greenland's native population to hunt a few humpback whales for the following three years.
+In 2010, the IWC authorized Greenland's native population to hunt a few humpback whales during the following three years.